LukeCampbell5853/LukeCampbell5853/README.md

 Hi, my name is Luke.
 I am an asipiring Engineer who is interested in all things STEM.
 From programming to chemistry, and from physics to electronics - I love it all.

 I am a proficient Python programmer and web developer, and have worked on a wide variety of projects in those fields.
 When I'm not programming or continuing my study of Engineering and Science I love building robots and other electronic devices.
-If you have any questions about my past projects or are looking to collaborate on something new and exciting head over to the contact page and let me know!
+If you have any questions about my past projects or are looking to collaborate on something new and exciting you can contact me at lukecampbell.contact@gmail.com

-If you want to check out some of my work have a look at [NavCS](https://navcs.pythonanywhere.com/) or [PyGraphica](https://pypi.org/project/PyGraphics/)<!--, or head over to my website for more-->.
+If you want to see some of my work check out my [website](https://lukecampbell5853.github.io).
 ### Experience stack

 ![Python](https://img.shields.io/badge/Python-4584b6?style=for-the-badge&logo=python&logoColor=white) ![C](https://img.shields.io/badge/C-aaaaaa?style=for-the-badge&logo=C&logoColor=white) ![SQLite](https://img.shields.io/badge/SQLite-003b57?style=for-the-badge&logo=sqlite&logoColor=white)